 At our bio-diverse and abundant habitats, students, staff, local and international communities can safely;

-- explore the environmental concerns of our age
+- explore and design solutions to the environmental concerns of our age

 UN Sustainable Development Goals

 The Lions’ Gate has signed the SDG Accord to advance the critical role that education has in delivering the SDGs and the value it brings to governments, business and wider society, making a commitment via my learning institution to deliver the goals.